Leo Tolstoy: Pacificism

+Georgism

-Towards the end of his life, Tolstoy become occupied with the economic theory and social philosophy of Georgism.
+Towards the end of his life, Tolstoy became occupied with the economic theory and social philosophy of Georgism.
 He incorporated it approvingly into works such as Resurrection (1899), the book that was a major cause for his excommunication.
 He spoke with great admiration of Henry George, stating once that "People do not argue with the teaching of George; they simply do not know it.
 And it is impossible to do otherwise with his teaching, for he who becomes acquainted with it cannot but agree."
 He also wrote a preface to George's journal Social Problems.
 Tolstoy and George both rejected private property in land (the most important source of income for Russian aristocracy that Tolstoy heavily criticized).
-They also rejected a centrally planned socialist economy.
-Because Georgism requires an administration to collect land rent and spend it on infrastructure, some assume that this embrace moved Tolstoy away from his anarchist views.
-However, anarchist versions of Georgism have been proposed since then.
-Tolstoy's 1899 novel Resurrection explores his thoughts on Georgism and hints that Tolstoy had such a view.
-It suggests small communities with local governance to manage the collective land rents for common goods, while still heavily criticising state institutions such as the justice system.
+They also rejected a centrally planned economy.
+Because Georgism requires an administration to collect land rent and spend it on infrastructure, some assume that this embrace moved Tolstoy away from his anarchist views; however, anarchist versions of Georgism have been proposed since then.
+Resurrection, in which the nobleman Dmitri Ivanovich Nekhlyudov realizes that the earth cannot really be owned and that everyone should have equal access to its resources and advantages, hints that Tolstoy had such a view.
+Other works, such as Tolstoy's unfinished play The Light that Shines in the Darkness and the short story "How Much Land Does a Man Need?”, suggest Tolstoy's approval of small communities with local governance to manage the collective land rents for common goods, and heavily criticize state institutions such as the justice system.

+Hunting

+Tolstoy was introduced to hunting by his father, who was an avid huntsman.
+He was trained to hunt from a young age and became a passionate huntsman himself.
+He was known to shoot duck, quail, snipe, woodcock and otters.
+For example, Tolstoy wrote in his diary on 23 March 1852, "the weather was marvellous; went out hunting, rode up and down the undulating country till one.
+Killed two ducks."
+His novel War and Peace includes hunting scenes.
+Tolstoy spent decades hunting, but stopped sometime in the 1880s and became a staunch opponent of hunting due to ethical concerns about killing.
+In 1890 Tolstoy wrote a preface for Vladimir Chertkov's anti-hunting pamphlet Zlaia zabava: Mysli ob okhote (An Evil Pastime: Thoughts about Hunting).
+Although Tolstoy in his later life opposed hunting, he never abandoned his love for horse-riding.